sftcd/happykey/README.md

 ## Recent Changes

+- 20220604: changed internal aead, kem and kdf tables to be packed rather than sparse - that'll be better if/as larger IANA codepoints are allocated

 - 20220603: changes to external API names e.g. from ``hpke_enc``
   to ``OSSL_HPKE_enc`` for consistency with OpenSSL conventions.
   Various other similar changes.